Adelheid Duvanel: Death

 On the first day of Christmas in 1956 two farm workers found the body of Robert Walser, frozen to death in the snow in the hills near Herisau.
-In July 1996 a rider in the forested countryside to the south of Basel found the body of Adelheid Duvanel, also apparently dead through Hypothermia: despite the season, it was a freakishly cold July.
+In July 1996 a rider in the forested countryside to the south of Basel in Arisdorf found the body of Adelheid Duvanel, also apparently dead through Hypothermia: despite the season, it was a freakishly cold July.
 It seemed as though she had simply lain down to rest and not woken up.
 It soon emerged that she had also taken an overdose of sleeping pills.
 Her body was found to contain, in addition, the various prescription drugs with which, by this time, she lived.
 It has remained unclear ever since whether her death should be viewed as an accident, a suicide, or some indeterminate combination of the two.

 Commentators quickly identified a long list of parallels between the lives, the output, and the deaths of Walser and Duvanel, two brilliant writers who had both, during their final decades, increasingly fallen under the supervision of psychiatrists, but Walser had lived slightly longer and, it seemed, achieved a slightly more broadly based level of recognition with readers during his lifetime.
 In a piece written after her death, Peter Hamm offered the possible explanation that "perhaps Adelheid Duvanel's literary accomplishments were only possible at the price of being misunderstood".
 (Note: "Aber vielleicht ist das, was Adelheid Duvanel literarisch leistete, nur um den Preis des Verkanntseins zu haben.")